Subscribe to our newsletter

 Miniflux is a popular self-hosted RSS aggregator that markets itself as a minimal and lightweight alternative focused simply on reading feeds (I'm still not sure what opinionated means...).
 A quick glance at its interface confirms this as it sports a minimal feed with a short list of menu options scattered across the top.
 Despite this, the platform still supports a number of features beyond simply subscribing to feeds, with most of them focused on content manipulation for easy reading and ingestion.

-Although Miniflux's developers lean into its minimal aesthetic and encourage users to leverage its PWA directly from their browsers, third-party clients do exist for those who prefer an app experience.
+Although Miniflux's developers lean into its minimal aesthetic and encourage users to leverage its PWA directly from their browsers, it also supports third-party clients via the Fever API for those who prefer dedicated apps on-the-go.

 The application can be installed via bare metal or Docker and supports only PostgreSQL for data storage.